-How this plan works and relates to the other plans of the Council
+How this plan works and relates to the other Met Council plans

 While the Met Council has developed Imagine 2050 as a consolidated comprehensive development guide inclusive of the systems and policy plans, we recognize that different components of Imagine 2050 are required to be updated more frequently than the decennial planning process and that other amendments may be needed in policy plans from time to time.
-To that end, chapters of Imagine 2050 (e.g. 2050 Transportation Policy Plan) are intended to be independently updated and amended as required by the applicable state and federal statutes and following the procedures already established for them.
+To that end, chapters of Imagine 2050 (for example, the 2050 Transportation Policy Plan) are intended to be independently updated and amended as required by the applicable state and federal statutes and following the procedures already established for them.
 Amendments to a chapter do not necessarily require amending the whole of Imagine 2050.